Count Dooku: Tales of the Jedi (2022)

-A younger Count Dooku serves as one of the two protagonists of animated miniseries Tales of the Jedi, voiced once again by Corey Burton.
-He is the focus of the second, third, and fourth episodes, which depict his life as a Jedi, his increasing dissatisfaction with the corruption in the Jedi Order and the Senate, and his eventual fall to the Dark Side.
-The miniseries also focuses on Dooku's friendship with his padawan Qui-Gon Jinn, with original actor Liam Neeson returning to voice the character in the episode set concurrently to The Phantom Menace.
+A younger Count Dooku serves as one of the two protagonists of the animated miniseries Tales of the Jedi, voiced again by Corey Burton.
+He is the focus of the second, third, and fourth episodes, which depict his life as a Jedi, his increasing dissatisfaction with the corruption in the Jedi Order and the Galactic Senate, and his eventual fall to the dark side.
+The miniseries also focuses on Dooku's friendship with his apprentice Qui-Gon Jinn, with original actor Liam Neeson returning to voice the character in the episode set concurrently to The Phantom Menace.

 Novels

 Dark Disciple (2015)

 An unfinished sixth season arc of The Clone Wars was adapted into the 2015 novel Dark Disciple by Christie Golden.
 In the story, Dooku commands a genocidal attack on the planet Mahranee, leading the Jedi Council to send Master Quinlan Vos on a mission to assassinate Dooku.
 Vos partners with Dooku's former apprentice Asajj Ventress for the mission.
 The two confront Dooku on the planet Raxus Secundus, where Dooku was being awarded at a ceremony, but are no match for the Sith Lord, who captures Vos and forces Ventress to flee.
 Dooku takes Vos to Serenno, where he tortures him, eventually turning him to the dark side.
 Sometime later, the Jedi Council liberates Vos with the assistance of Ventress.
 However, upon deducing that he has turned to the dark side, the Council sends him to face Dooku again as a test of loyalty, with Obi-Wan Kenobi and Anakin Skywalker tailing him.
 Vos defeats Dooku, but spares his life and instead demands Dooku to lead him to Darth Sidious.
 Obi-Wan and Anakin arrest them both.
 Vos and Dooku escape aboard Ventress's ship, killing two Jedi and many clone troopers in the process.
 They are shot down and crash-land on Christophsis, where they seek refuge in a Separatist tower, which is soon under attack by Jedi and Republic forces.
 Dooku attempts to kill Vos with Force lightning, but Ventress sacrifices her life and saves Vos.
 After killing Ventress, Dooku escapes the planet.